Skip to content

 • Net Annual Cash Flow: $14,280

-• 10-Year Rental Income (net): $142,800
+• 10 Year Rental Income (net): $142,800

-• Property Value Appreciation (conservative 3%/year): +$50,000–$70,000
+• Property Value Appreciation (conservative 3%/year): +$50,000 to $70,000

-Property Value Increase & Long-Term ROI
+Property Value Increase & Long Term ROI

 Beyond rental income, an ADU adds significant property value.
 Across Ventura County, we typically see:

-$150,000–$250,000 increase in appraised property value
+$150,000 to $250,000 increase in appraised property value

 Cost Per Square Foot: What's Normal?